Are you ready for the 5th September?

 - Social: New faces and new places

 - Sensory: Taste, smell, hear, touch, see

 On September 5th every year you can join us in our mission to promote a range of enrichment ideas for our dogs through sharing photos and tips of your favourite toys, games and walks.

 How to take part

-Get involved by sharing your dog’s favourite enrichment activity and joining us online using #nationalcanineenrichmentday on social media.
+Get involved by sharing your dog’s favourite enrichment activity and joining us online using #canineenrichmentday on social media.

 Come over to our Facebook page and post your enrichment day fun to the page for everyone to see!

-There are six main categories of enrichment which are: sensory, food, cognitive, environmental, social and training.
-I believe that we, the dog owners, have a responsibility to seek out and provide these enrichment opportunities for our best friends.”Sarah-Jane White, Animal Behaviourist and Trainer
+There are five main categories of enrichment which are: sensory, cognitive, environmental, social and physical.
+I believe that we, the dog owners, have a responsibility to seek out and provide these enrichment opportunities for our best friends.”Sarah-Jane White, Animal Behaviourist and Enrichment Expert